wism1/anki_deck_from_csv/README.md

 ## Features

 - Upload Excel (.xlsx, .xls) or CSV files to generate Anki decks
+- Support for multiple choice questions with randomized answer choices
 - Support for images on both front and back of flashcards
 - Simple and intuitive user interface
 - Immediate download of generated Anki deck packages